Collisional Gyrokinetics Teases the Existence of Metriplectic Reduction: Hamiltonian formulation for collisionless part

 Note that in this expression the electrostatic potential must be regarded as the unique functional of the distribution function given by solving the gyrokinetic Poisson equation, i.e. $\varphi=\varphi^*(F)$.
 Finally, the following expression gives the Poisson bracket of two functionals $\mathcal{F}(F)$ and $\mathcal{G}(F)$:

-which represents a convenient simplification of the bracket reported in Ref.~\cite{Squire_2013}.
+which represents a convenient simplification of the first reported bracket~\cite{Squire_2013}.
 In fact, Eq.\,\eqref{anti_symm_bracket} is an example of a so-called Lie-Poisson bracket~\cite{Marsden_Ratiu_2010}, which is perhaps the simplest non-canonical bracket one would expect to see in a continuum field theory.
 Here the functional derivative of an observable $\mathcal{A}(F)$ is the unique gyroangle-independent function of $(\bm{X},v_\parallel,\mu)$ such that

 for arbitrary variations $\delta F_s$.

 This Hamiltonian structure is related to collisionless gyrokinetic dynamics as follows.
 Given a functional $\mathcal{Q}$ on $F$-space, the dynamics of $\mathcal{Q}(F)$, with $F$ evolving according to the electrostatic gyrokinetic Vlasov-Poisson system, are specified by